statamic/v2-docs/content/pages/7.addons/2.structure/5.event-listeners/index.md

 }
 ```

-The main thing here to notice is the `$events` property.
-This is where you define what events you want to listen to, and which methods will be called when the event is fired.

-You may listen to multiple events, and even run multiple methods for a single event.
-To run multiple methods for one event, simply use another array, like this:
+You may also listen to multiple events and even run multiple methods for a single event.
+To run multiple methods for one event, simply pass an array.

 ``` .language-php
 public $events = [